 Seleniummetallicum, The Element Selenium

-This remedy is used for loss of hair, neurasthenia, diminished libido, and general weakness.
+This remedy is used for hair loss, neurasthenia, diminished libido, and general weakness.

 “Comes to terms with the lingering illness because of weakness.”